Over the past decade we’ve seen an unprecedented shift towards plant-based diets.

 This shift in attitudes has had a knock-on effect on the culinary world.
 It started with a surge in vegan street food and junk food, led by places like cult US brand ByChloe and meat-free fast food joint Temple of Seitan.
 But in recent years, vegan food has started to make its way into the Michelin-starred world, heralding the beginning of a new trend: vegan fine dining.

 Everywhere from The Ritz to Jason Atherton’s Pollen Street Social are jumping aboard the vegan train, adding plant-based menus to their once meat-heavy repertoire.
-Some are taking it to a new level entirely, such as famed chef Alexis Gauthier who recently announced his restaurant Gauthier Soho would become 100 per cent vegan by 2020 – having previously served 20kg of foie gras per week.
+Some are taking it to a new level entirely, such as famed chef Alexis Gauthier who recently announced his restaurant Gauthier Soho will soon become 100 per cent vegan – having previously served 20kg of foie gras per week.

 Here we chat to plant-based chef Bettina Campolucci Bordi from Bettina’s Kitchen about the rise in what she likes to call VINE dining, and the best places to experience it in London…